Evangelizing | Soul Winning the Apostle Paul's Way

 •• They “began to speak” — people must hear God’s word in order to be saved.

-- • Effective personal evangelism centers on declaring the Word of God about the Savior, Jesus Christ.
+- • Effective evangelizing centers on faithfully declaring the Word of God, and specifically the gospel ("Good News") about the Savior, Jesus Christ.

 Acts 16:14 One of those listening was a woman named Lydia...who was a worshiper of God.
 The Lord opened her heart to respond to Paul’s message.